Improving randomized controlled trial analysis via data-adaptive borrowing: Simulation

-for $R_{i}=1$ and $R_{i}=0$ respectively, where $\sigma_{Y}^{2}$ is chosen empirically based on the outcomes of the oncology clinical trial data.
-The reason we include $U_{i}$ in $\mu_{0}(X_{i},U_{i},A_{i})$ is to maintain a similar variation of $Y_{i}$ for the RPCT data when the potential confounder is present in the external control group.
-We consider three model scenarios and describe five estimators in Table \ref{tab:model-choice-sim}.
-In all the scenarios, we use a linear predictor based on $X$ to fit $(q,\mu_0,\mu_{0,\mathcal{E}})$, and thus the models are correctly specified under the model choices "C" where the linear function of $X$ represents the true data generating model, but are misspecified under the choices "W".
-Moreover, we utilize the cross-fitting procedure to select tuning parameters for the gradient boosting model, which guarantees the asymptotic properties for $\widehat{\tau}_{\acw,\gbm}^{\lasso}$.
+We consider three data-generating scenarios in Table \ref{tab:model-choice-sim}(a), where $\eta_0$ is chosen adaptively to ensure the desired sample sizes $(N_{\rct}, N_{\rwd})$, and $(\eta, \beta, \tilde{\eta}, \tilde{\beta}, \sigma_{Y}^{2})$ are chosen empirically based on the model fits using the observed oncology clinical trial data.
+In all the scenarios, we use the linear predictor of $X$ to fit $(q,\mu_0,\mu_{0,\rwd})$, and thus the models are correctly specified under the model choices `C' where the linear predictor of $X$ governs the true data generation, but are misspecified under the choices `W', where the data generation depends on a new set of covariates $\tilde{X}$, which include the quadratic and cubic terms of the $(d-1)$-th and $d$-th covariates (i.e., $X_{d-1}^2, X_d^2, X_{d-1}^3, X_{d}^3$) addition to the baseline covariate $X$.
+Moreover, we utilize the cross-fitting procedure to select tuning parameters for the gradient boosting model.

-In the main paper, we investigate the performance of our proposed estimator under two levels of unmeasured confounding: $\omega=0$ and $0.3$; additional results for other types of bias concerns are presented in Section \ref{supple-sec:More-Simulation-Results} of the Supplementary Material.
-Prior to analysis on each simulated dataset, the probability of trial inclusion $e(X)=P(R=1\mid X)$ is estimated by logistic regression, and nearest-neighbor matching is conducted based on the estimated $\widehat{e}(X)$ to select $N_{t}-N_{c}$ subjects from the ECs such that a $1:1$ allocation ratio is achieved between the treated and hybrid control arm \citep{Shan2022}.
-The nearest neighbor matching is a practical data pre-processing strategy to ensure a sufficient overlap of the ECs with RPCTs, followed by the suggestions of \citet{ho2007matching}.
+The proposed framework is evaluated on an imbalanced trial data where $N_{c}=(20,30,40,50,75$, $100)$ and $N_{t}=200$ with an external control group of size $N_{\rwd}=3000$.
+We investigate the performance of our proposed estimator under two levels of unmeasured confounding ($\omega=0$ and $0.3$) by comparing with other estimators in Table \ref{tab:model-choice-sim}(b).
+The trial-only augmented inverse probability weighting estimator, $\widehat{\tau}_{\aipw}$ \citep{cao2009improving}, and the augmented calibration weighting estimator $\widehat{\tau}_{\acw}$ with full borrowing \citep{li2021improving} are used as benchmarks.
+Two data-adaptive integrative estimators, $\widehat{\tau}_{\acw}^{\lasso}$ and $\widehat{\tau}_{\acw,\gbm}^{\lasso}$, are considered, where linear regressions and tree-based gradient boosting are used to estimate the nuisance models.
+Other machine learning algorithms that satisfy pointwise consistency, such as the generalized additive model, can also be utilized to select a comparable subset of external controls consistently.
+The Bayesian predictive p-value power prior estimator, $\widehat{\tau}_{\ppp}$, is an extension of the power prior, which discounts each external control according to its outcome compatibility using Box's p-value \citep{kwiatkowski2023case}.